getify/You-Dont-Know-JS/scope & closures/ch3.md

 ### `with`

 We learned about `with` in Chapter 2.
-While it is a frowned upon construct, it *is* an example of (a form of) block scope, in that the scope that is created from the object only exists for the lifetime of that `with` statement, and not anywhere else in the enclosing scope.
+While it is a frowned upon construct, it *is* an example of (a form of) block scope, in that the scope that is created from the object only exists for the lifetime of that `with` statement, and not in the enclosing scope.

 ### `try/catch`

-It's a very little known fact that JavaScript, way back in ES3 days, specified the variable declaration in the `catch` clause of a `try/catch` to be block-scoped to the `catch` block.
+It's a *very* little known fact that JavaScript in ES3 specified the variable declaration in the `catch` clause of a `try/catch` to be block-scoped to the `catch` block.

 For instance: